Worried your Facebook ads conversion rate is so low?

 Campaign types themselves will vary greatly.

 In an ideal world, it’s best not to compare your current conversion rates to others.
 Rather, a better goal would be to improve your conversion rate regardless of what others are achieving.
+Overall, a good conversion rate will be one that is profitable for you in the long-term.

 Website conversion rates also vary depending on the source of website visitors.
 Conversions from Facebook Ads often varies in quality and quantity when compared to Google Ads and Search Engine Optimisation.